Unity-Technologies/UnityLiveCapture/InternalPackages/com.unity.video-streaming.client/README.md

 It is required by the companion app development projects: [Virtual Camera Client](../../CompanionApps/VirtualCamera/VirtualCameraClient) and [Face Capture Client](../../CompanionApps/FaceCapture/FaceCaptureClient).

+To contribute to the maintenance and development of this package, refer to the [Contribution and maintenance](../../CONTRIBUTING.md) page.

 ## A Video Streaming client built using RTSP and H.264 encoding.

 The network layer is based on [RtspClientSharp](https://github.com/BogdanovKirill/RtspClientSharp)